yuzu-eva/libman/README.md

 ## Usage

-Currently there are 4 modes:
+Currently there are 3 modes:
-- get, which retrieves an anime or manga by the given name argument
+- get, which retrieves one or more anime or manga by the given name argument
-- set, which updates the episode or chapter of a given entry
+- set, which updates the episode or chapter and/or the status of a given entry
-- status, which updates the status of a given entry
 - add, which adds a new entry to a given table

 Here are examples for each mode: